elenderg/PAL-1000/instruções de compilação.md

 `If the string is "virus", put "viruses" into the string; exit.`

-`If the string ends with "sh", append "es_" to the string; exit.`
+`If the string ends with "sh", append "es" to the string; exit.`

-`If the string ends with "ch", append "es_" to the string; exit.`
+`If the string ends with "ch", append "es" to the string; exit.`

-`If the string ends with "man", remove the last two bytes from the string; append "en_" to the string; exit.`
+`If the string ends with "man", remove the last two bytes from the string; append "en" to the string; exit.`

-`If the string ends with "child", append "ren_" to the string; exit.`
+`If the string ends with "child", append "ren" to the string; exit.`

-`If the string ends with "ex", remove the last two bytes from the string; append "ices_" to the string; exit. \ or add ES `
+`If the string ends with "ex", remove the last two bytes from the string; append "ices" to the string; exit. \ or add ES `

-`If the string ends with "fe", remove the last two bytes from the string; append "ves_" to the string; exit.`
+`If the string ends with "fe", remove the last two bytes from the string; append "ves" to the string; exit.`

-`If the string ends with "is", remove the last two bytes from the string; append "es_" to the string; exit.`
+`If the string ends with "is", remove the last two bytes from the string; append "es" to the string; exit.`

-`If the string ends with "ix", remove the last two bytes from the string; append "ices_" to the string; exit. \ or add ES `
+`If the string ends with "ix", remove the last two bytes from the string; append "ices" to the string; exit. \ or add ES `

-`If the string ends with "ma", append "ta_" to the string; exit.  \ or add S `
+`If the string ends with "ma", append "ta" to the string; exit.  \ or add S `

-`If the string ends with any consonant and "_y", remove the last byte from the string; append "ies_" to the string; exit.`
+`If the string ends with any consonant and "_y", remove the last byte from the string; append "ies" to the string; exit.`

-`If the string ends with any vowel and "_o", append "s_" to the string; exit.`
+`If the string ends with any vowel and "_o", append "s" to the string; exit.`

-`If the string ends with any vowel and "_y", append "s_" to the string; exit.`
+`If the string ends with any vowel and "_y", append "s" to the string; exit.`

-`If the string ends with "f", remove the last byte from the string; append "ves_" to the string; exit.`
+`If the string ends with "f", remove the last byte from the string; append "ves" to the string; exit.`

-`If the string ends with "s", append "es_" to the string; exit.`
+`If the string ends with "s", append "es" to the string; exit.`

-`If the string ends with "x", append "es_" to the string; exit.`
+`If the string ends with "x", append "es" to the string; exit.`

-`If the string ends with "z", append "es_" to the string; exit.`
+`If the string ends with "z", append "es" to the string; exit.`

-`append "s_" to the string.`
+`append "s" to the string.`

 `To decide if a string ends with any consonant and another string:`